How to use the remove() function in Python

 print(f"- {task['desc']}")

-• When a completed task is found, tasks.remove(task) deletes its entire dictionary from the original list.
+• When a task is marked as complete, tasks.remove(task) finds and deletes the entire matching dictionary object from the original list.

 Get started with Replit

-The agent writes the code, tests for errors, and deploys the app.
+It will write the code, test for errors, and deploy your application for you.
 Start building with Replit.

 Get started for free